1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 11. Step 11: Close and get the keys

-This is the full home-buying process for a Maricopa AZ buyer using traditional financing through a licensed Realtor.
+This is the full home-buying process for a buyer in Maricopa, AZ, using traditional financing through a licensed real estate agent.
 Each section is a distinct step with realistic time estimates.
 Many steps overlap (for example, loan processing happens during inspection), so the actual calendar moves faster than the sequence implies.

-For the broader context on working with a buyer agent, see the Maricopa buyer agent page.
+For a broader context on working with a buyer's agent, see the Maricopa buyer's agent page.
 For first-time buyers specifically, see the first-time homebuyer guide in Maricopa.
 For new construction, see the new construction page.
 To start, call 520-838-8037.

 Get pre-approved with a lender